 Images with SEO optimized ALT tags show up in image search results.

-Use an image gallery module that supports ALT and TITLE tags.
+image gallery module that supports ALT and TITLE tags.

 Image filenames should reflect product and use key words and terms.